caporaso-lab/using-qiime2/book/references/parallel-configuration.md

 *mem_per_node:* The amount of memory to request per compute node.

 *walltime:* The max time for the slurm jobs submitted.
-Each block represents a parsl job.
+Each block represents a Parsl job.

 *exclusive:* Whether to request nodes that are free from other running jobs or not.

-*worker_init:* Bash commands to run on the worker jobs submitted by parsl.
+*worker_init:* Bash commands to run on the worker jobs submitted by Parsl.
 You will most likely need to activate your QIIME 2 conda environment here.

 #### Example slurm config